Springfield, OH

 Theater

-How To Train Your Dragon Jr.
+How to Train Your Dragon Jr.

 The fifth annual Summer Musical Theatre Camp presents How To Train Your Dragon Jr., staged at the John Legend Theater at Springfield City School District.
 Multiple performances are planned.
 Ticket information will be announced soon.